|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 Tyng Conduit (1649-1817), incorporated 1652

 1649 - William Tyng verbally granted James Everill and Joshua Scottow the right to install pipes and use water from a spring on his property to supply nearby buildings.
-This verbal agreement was formalized in a 1656 indenture (see 1656 reference).
+A large reservoir twelve feet square and covered with planks was erected in 1649 at the corner of Union and North Streets.
+The verbal agreement was formalized in a 1656 indenture (see 1656 reference).
 The area served by this system is known as the Blackstone block (see 1977 reference).

 1652 - Valentine Hill sells property to William Awbrey "for the use of the Vndertakers of the iron workes in New England" with "all water Courses priviledges and the appurtenances therevunto belonging" on January 20, 1651/2 (Suffolk Deeds 1:177-179) Ten days later Hill added "it is further explajned that by water courses is vnderstood the priviledge of the Conduite in the streete for two shares as well as any other priviledges of water Courses."
 Both of these documents were recorded on February 4, 1651/2.
 (Suffolk Deeds 1:180).
 On February 27, 1651/2, Joseph Wormell also sold his property to Awbrey "for the Iron Workes."
 (Suffolk Deeds 1:180-181)